zz85/node-ws-slow-client-buffer-leak/README.md

 ## Node Ws Slow Client Buffer Leak

-This is to illustrate the effects of nodejs's RSS memory when connected with slow clients and whether memory gets reclaimed after clients disconnect.
+When my colleagues and I at [Zopim](https://zopim.com) did a series of load tests on our NodeJS servers, we observed the "Slow Clients" behaviour.

+The slow clients problem meant that when servers send data faster than clients can receive, the data has to be buffered somewhere.
+In our case the data was kept in queued at NodeJS socket layer (not flushed to the OS) leading to an increase of Node's RSS usage (in buffers outside V8 heap).

+One common solution is the "slow client" problem is to use a reverse proxy, or avoid sending overwhelmed clients by back-pressuring using streams/drain/pause/resume.

+However the problem here is when the clients disconnected, a sizable amount of memory didn't seem to be freed leading to a seemingly increasing memory usage by Node.

+The test scripts here demostrate the issue.
 To test this, you should run the server and clients on separate machines to introduce network latency and buffering.

-RSS will increase running simply with 200 clients for about 30 seconds.
-When clients are disconnected, the RSS does not fully recovers.
+I typically test with 200 clients for about 30 seconds.

-One common solution for slow clients is to use a reverse proxy, or to back-pressure using streams/drain/pause/resume.
-What I'm hoping to find out here though is whether the increasing RSS is a known behaviour or a leak.

 This issue was intially reported [on the ws repository](https://github.com/websockets/ws/issues/667) followed by [an issue on nodejs](https://github.com/nodejs/node/issues/4779).

+There is currently [a fix for the nodejs HTTP Parser Pool leak](https://github.com/nodejs/node/pull/4773) by @Nibbler999.

 Before killing clients.
 ![image](https://cloud.githubusercontent.com/assets/314997/12353695/02a51920-bbcc-11e5-8a9d-daefa5da038f.png)